Tradition, Family, Property: United States

 The American Society for the Defense of Tradition, Family and Property was founded in the United States in 1973, stemming from a group who in 1971 had founded a magazine, Crusade for a Christian Civilization.
 This drew from earlier encounters of members of the Brazilian TFP with followers of the American New Right.
-The American TFP is staffed by 75 full-time volunteers and 60 paid employees.
-Its national headquarters is in Spring Grove, Pennsylvania, with branch offices in McLean, Virginia, Chicago, Illinois, Rossville, Kansas, Lafayette, Louisiana, and Orange County, California.
+The American TFP is staffed by 75 full-time volunteers and 100 employees.
+Its national headquarters is in Spring Grove, Pennsylvania, with branch offices in McLean, Virginia, Park Ridge, Illinois, Milwaukee, Wisconsin, Hazleton and Freeland, Pennsylvania, Rossville, Kansas, Orange and San Jose, California, Honolulu, Hawaii, Clermont and Hollywood, Florida, with other centers in Houston and Arlington, Texas, and New Orleans, Louisiana.
+Its major campaign is America Needs Fatima.